hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 These values are a function of pipe material only and are not dependent on Reynolds Number.
 A table of typical values for various pipe materials can be found <a href="/piping-materials-IV/steel-pipe.html" target="_blank">here</a>.

 ### Minor Losses
 **Minor losses** in a piping system can consist of valves, bends, elbows, area changes, entrances from and exits to equipment, tees and branches, etc. Anything that will obstruct or change the flow and pressure can be considered a minor loss.
 These are categorized differently than the pipe frictional loss (or major loss).

 The loss created by the component is often characterized by a constant, K. The K values for some types of components are tabulated below.
-The head loss is usually proportional to the square of the fluid velocity and can be determined by the equation defined in the <a href="/fluid-flow-III/general.html" target="_blank">fluid flow section</a>.)
+The head loss is usually proportional to the square of the fluid velocity and can be determined by the equation defined in the <a href="/fluid-flow-III/general.html" target="_blank">general fluid flow section</a>.)

 ![](friction-factors.png "")